-In this blog, Graham, an experienced teacher and tutor, takes us through a unique approach to tackling 'unseen' texts for A-Level and GCSE English.
+In this blog, Grace, an experienced teacher and tutor, takes us through a unique approach to tackling 'unseen' texts for A-Level and GCSE English.
 You will see that six simple questions can crack open even the toughest of texts.
 Read on if you need help with unseen texts.
 Or if you like eggs

 The GCSE English Language examination and some A Level syllabuses present the candidate with a piece of nineteenth or twentieth text that they are unlikely to have seen before and asks them to comment on it, to analyse its effects on the reader and possible intentions of the writer.
 This is known as ‘unseen’ text commentary or analysis.